rserota/wad/README.md

     source  : 'sawtooth',
     volume  : 1.0,   // Peak volume can range from 0 to an arbitrarily high number, but you probably shouldn't set it higher than 1. loop    : false, // If true, the audio will loop.
-This parameter only works for audio clips, and does nothing for oscillators. offset  : 0,     // Where in the audio clip playback begins, measured in seconds from the start of the audio clip. pitch   : 'A4',  // Set a default pitch on the constuctor if you don't want to set the pitch on <code>play()</code>. detune  : 0,     // Set a default detune on the constructor if you don't want to set detune on <code>play()</code>.
+This parameter only works for audio clips, and does nothing for oscillators. speed   : 1.0, // How fast to play an audio clip, relative to its normal speed.
+2.0 is double speed, 0.5 is half speed, etc. offset  : 0,     // Where in the audio clip playback begins, measured in seconds from the start of the audio clip. pitch   : 'A4',  // Set a default pitch on the constuctor if you don't want to set the pitch on <code>play()</code>. detune  : 0,     // Set a default detune on the constructor if you don't want to set detune on <code>play()</code>.
 Detune is measured in cents.
 100 cents is equal to 1 semitone.